What is a sabbatical?

 By the way, this is one of the reasons MCC is a special place.
 Thank you for your heart in this.
 Here are some ways you can help:

 MCC’s foundational belief is that the Church is led by Jesus and the Holy Spirit through people who have been given the necessary gifts for the roles for which they’ve been selected.
-I can’t tell you how thankful I am for our staff and leaders who allow God to work through them to make MCC a place where people feel safe investigating Who Jesus is and Who He will be in their lives, and for those of us who follow Him to help others become disciples.
-It will not be surprising to find that, in Michelle's absence, God has raised up more people to lead and serve Him.
-Perhaps He has already been prompting you.
+I can’t tell you how thankful I am to be part of a church where the people allow God to work through them to make MCC a place where all people feel safe investigating Who Jesus is and Who He will be in their lives, and for those of us who follow Him to help others become disciples.
+God continually raises up people to lead and serve Him, perhaps He has already been prompting you.